French tax system is one of self-assessment.

-The basis for assessing French income tax is that the combined income for the household is split into units, or “parts”.
-It is used to take into consideration the dependants and to lessen the impact of tax progressiveness accordingly.
+The basis for assessing French income tax is that the combined income for the household is broken down into units, or “parts”.
+This is used to take into consideration the dependents and to reduce the impact of the progressivity of the tax accordingly.

-For example, for a married couple this means the combined income is split equally between you.
-The half share is the applied to each of the tax bands as appropriate and the resulting tax calculation is then multiplied by two.
+For example, for a married couple this means that the joint income is divided equally between both of them.
+The half share is applied to each of the tax brackets and the resulting tax calculation is then multiplied by two.

-A married couple with children have the benefit of extra “parts” for their children (i.e. the children are considered to have earned part of the household income), as shown below, which further reduces the tax liability.
+A married couple with children has the benefit of additional “sharing” for their children (i.e. the children are considered to have earned a share of the household income), as shown below, which further reduces the tax liability.